chnoramiri/DomExceptionBlog/README.md

 ## Tech Stack

-- **Frontend:** The project leverages React, Redux Toolkit, TypeScript, Material UI, and SCSS for a modern and user-friendly interface.
+- **Frontend:** The project leverages React, Redux Toolkit, TypeScript, and Material UI for a modern and user-friendly interface.

 - **Testing:** Jest is employed for comprehensive unit testing, ensuring the reliability of the application.